 Dalat Rot Fai

 Skip the fisherman pants and wooden frogs and add some vintage to the must-bring-home bounty.
 Dalat Rot Fai, which recently moved locations from near Chatuchak Market and is now found near Seacon Square shopping center (which is off the beaten tourist path).
-Here, shoppers can find the vintage goods in the city, from the hipster clothing to second-hand clothing, handmade bags, random home goods and more.
-It’s a travelers eye into the life of the young and cool in Bangkok and a must to catch a glimpse of culture that is easy to miss when vacationing in the city.
+Here, shoppers can find vintage goods in the city, from hipster clothing to second-hand clothing, handmade bags, random home goods, and more.
+It’s a traveler’s eye into the life of the young and cool in Bangkok and a must to catch a glimpse of the culture that is easy to miss when vacationing in the city.
 Open 5 p.m. to midnight, Tuesday through Sunday, head there to shop and then grab food and drink at the market, too.
 Getting there: There is no direct public transportation to this market.
 However, you can reach it via public transit and then a cab ride.
 From the BTS, exit at Chit Lom; from the Sky Train, exit at Nut On or Udom.

 Located in Chinatown, Sampeng Lane is a wholesale market perfect for shoppers looking to grab deals on anything from shoes to household goods to clothing and beyond.
-Packed on the weekends, this market is open daily from 9 a.m. to 6 p.m. and treats visitors to a nice sampling of knick knacks, herbs, jewelry, girlie delights and food.
-Plus, its location in Chinatown is one of the few places where people can glimpse more of a traditional look and feel of the city.
-Getting there: Take a river boat to Ratchawong Pier.
+Packed on the weekends, this market is open daily from 9 a.m. to 6 p.m. and treats visitors to a nice sampling of knick-knacks, herbs, jewelry, girlie delights, and food.
+Plus, its location in Chinatown is one of the few places where people can glimpse more of a traditional look, and feel of the city.
+Getting there: Take a riverboat to Ratchawong Pier.

 Amphawa Floating Market

 While floating markets are one way to get a glimpse of what life used to be like for locals along the river, today they are far more of a tourist attraction.
 That being said, skip the most well-known, Damnoen Saduak, and head to a more authentic and less touristy market — Amphawa.
-Sure, it is still crowded, but here there are far less tourists than there are locals in search of good eats courtesy of the many food stalls and a mix of little shops.
+Sure, it is still crowded, but here there are fewer tourists than there are locals in search of good eats courtesy of the many food stalls and a mix of little shops.
 A trip out of town to this market needs to include a long tail boat ride to the gorgeous Wat Bang Koong.
-Because of the markets popularity with locals, it gets packed in the afternoon, so take the 50 km trek early in the morning, arrive there around 9 a.m. and head out before lunch.
+Because of the popularity of the market with locals, it gets packed in the afternoon, so take the 50 km trek early in the morning, arrive there around 9 a.m., and head out before lunch.
 This Bangkok market is only open on the weekends.
 Getting there: Catch an inexpensive minibus from Victory Monument to the market.